manjotpahwa/stripe-assignment/README.md

 </div>

 As an owner of an ecommerce store, you will want to integrate with the payments API for Stripe.
-This is a simple way to build a checkout form that collects card details.
+This is a simple way to build a checkout form that collects name, email, card details.
 Included are some basic build and run scripts you can use to start up the application.

-## Running the sample
+## Setup

+### Build & Run

-1. Build the server
+1. Build the backend server

 ```
 pip3 install -r requirements.txt